SSpeights/PowerShellGuide/pipelining.md

 * Create skinnier objects with Select-Object
 * Individually process objects with Foreach-Object
 * Get reference for comparison operators
-* Learning some useful use cases
+* Learning some pipeline use cases